Tips to Crush Your Career Goals

 Is your current employer taking advantage—in good, strategic ways—of your talents?
 Is there room for the growth you need to get ahead?
 Can you be yourself at work?
 Once you’ve determined the answers, you can create a career vision statement that aligns both your personal and professional goals, focused on these three things:

 A. What you’re good at (what you’ve mastered, for example)

 B. What brings you the most fulfillment, as well as what challenges or motivates you

 C. How and where you can develop the most authentic relationships

 Build out your vision statement with action steps so you can visually track your growth.
 Don’t just want a big promotion by mid-year, plot out tactics to make it happen (e.g., take on new projects or manage up to help your boss look great) and take control of your career.

 For example, did you spearhead a project management initiative or upgrade your LinkedIn profile to capture new clients as planned?
 If not, think about what stopped you and take steps to overcome those barriers.

 Seek out what your company offers (lunch and learn sessions, training webinars, or networking happy hours), and research what’s available online in your field (add an advanced certification to your resume, for example).

 You have a plan to meet your goals, and you’re tracking your progress, but don’t stop there.
 Relationships are essential elements of career development, so don’t just take advantage of employer-sponsored opportunities to brush shoulders with colleagues you respect; find an accountability partner outside of the office, too.

-Taking opportunities to celebrate your progress—even if it’s just visiting a new craft brewery or treating yourself to an extra-long hike after you score big on a project—ensures your goals become habits, your vision leads to action, and your 2017 is on track to become the best year of your career.
+Taking opportunities to celebrate your progress—even if it’s just visiting a new craft brewery or treating yourself to an extra-long hike after you score big on a project—can help ensure your goals become habits, your vision leads to action, and your year is on track to become a great one for your career.